quarkusio/quarkus/extensions/quarkus-rest/runtime/README.md

 ** TODO later list

 - XML?
-- Optim: do not register handlers for return types Uni/Multi/CompletionStage if the static return type doesn't allow it (unless it's Response)
 - Optim: CookieParser splits things without checking if a separator exists, but it's too weird to touch ATM (see spec discussion)
 - I don't think we handle generic endpoints well: we don't appear to apply type arguments for methods defined in generic supertypes, so we see all method parameters as `Object`.
 Same for bean params.